Welcome to Teguise

 Maciot, the son of Jean de Béthencourt, moved here when it was a Guanche settlement and married Teguise, daughter of the one-time local chieftain.
 Various convents were founded and the town prospered.
-But with prosperity came other problems, including pirates who plundered the town several times, hence the ominously named Calle de la Sangre (Blood Street).
+But with prosperity came other problems, including pirates who plundered the town several times, reaching a violent crescendo in 1618 when an armada of 5000 Algerian buccaneers overran the town, hence the ominously named Callejón de la Sangre (Blood Alley).

 Teguise is completely taken over by a mammoth and very touristy Sunday-morning market, complete with burger stalls and human statues.
 Unless this is your thing, visit another day.
 There is a dearth of places to stay in town, but Teguise makes for an easy and delightful day trip, thanks to its central location.